TroelsMortensen/CodeLabs/Tutorials/EerToLogical/010 Inheritance.md

 * {optional, or}

 Each combination above has a recommended approach to mapping.\
-However, sometimes you may have good reason to use an approach other than the recommended.
+However, sometimes you may have good reason to use an approach other than the recommended, as mentioned above.

 Also note that sometimes the entities have primary keys defined, sometimes not.
 I believe it is unusual to find sub-entities with primary keys.
-But it may happen.

 In the below, I have shown only with the super-entity having a primary key.
-This is probably the most common case.
+This is probably the most common case.\
+If no primary key is marked, you most likely will have to introduce a surrogate key in the relational schema.

 ## {mandatory, and}